 First day of school tips

-- Visit the school with your child before he/she starts there.
+- Visit the school with your child before they start there.
 This can take a chunk of anxiety away from that ‘first day of school’ panic.
 Simply seeing the building, the entrance, the whole campus can ease worries.
 And not just for your child – it helps you know the lay of the land, the school run timing and just getting some familiarity under your belt.

-- While there, check out what the current pupils are wearing and carrying: this is particularly important if the school doesn’t have a uniform, which can seem unusual if you come from the UK where uniforms are quite important to schools.
+- While there, check out what the current pupils are wearing and carrying.
+This is particularly important if the school doesn’t have a uniform, which can seem unusual if you come from the UK where uniforms are quite important to schools.
 Moving from a uniformed school to a non-uniform school can be an exciting time for an older kid.
 Particularly teenagers, who can start to exercise their personalities.
-Most children don’t want to stand out from the crowd so seeing the unspoken ‘dress rules’ is important.
+Most children don’t want to stand out from the crowd, so seeing the unspoken ‘dress rules’ is important.
 Make sure you take note too, as you want to help your child fit in so they experience the best that schools have to offer.
-With older kids, fitting in will override comfort and common sense, so be prepared for the fact that wearing the ‘right’ shoes or backpack is vital!
+With older kids, fitting in will override comfort and common sense, so be prepared for the fact that wearing the ‘right’ shoes or ‘cool’ backpack is vital!
 You may also meet other parents who can help you find your feet in the area, so grab any gestures of friendliness with both hands while you have the chance.

 - Label everything.
 Everything.
 Items will get lost.
 Make it easier to find in the lost property box by making sure everything has a label on it.

-- Encourage your child from the start to get their school bag ready the previous evening.
+- Be prepared.
+Encourage your child from the start to get their school bag ready the previous evening.
 You may as well start this habit early to prevent future angst.

 - If your child has to start at a new school midway through a term, acknowledge how difficult it can be for them.
 It will be harder for them to make new friends and fit in with an existing peer-group, let alone catching up academically.
 Provide as much support as you can.